25 of The Best Digital Marketing Tools in 2020

 There’s no secret that the digital marketing world is now a very complex one involving all the different platforms, different marketing methods, and virtually endless possibilities.
 Thankfully, with the rise of complexity and saturation, also comes more digital marketing tools that can help ease the burden.

 However, with so many different online marketing tools available, it’s sometimes hard to know where to start.
-This is why in this opportunity, we have compiled 25 of the best options you can have to help you choose the right ones for your business.
+This is why in this opportunity, we have compiled 25 of the best options used by marketing consultants on a daily basis.

-We will divide these tools by categories, according to their core features.
+We will divide these tools into categories, according to their core features.
 Let us begin by discussing what’s arguably the most important category: marketing analytics tools.

 Arguably, half (or more) of good marketing efforts is about proper understanding of your audience—so, analytics—.